Gitsandu/taskmanagemetFrontend/README.md

 1. **API Connection Errors**:
    - Verify that the backend server is running
    - Check that the `VITE_API_BASE_URL` in your `.env` file is correct
+   - Ensure all required environment variables are properly set in your `.env` file

 2. **Build Errors**:
    - Run `npm clean-install` to ensure dependencies are correctly installed